ryo-asashi/midr/README.md

 <img src="man/figures/README-wage_importance-1.png" width="100%" />

-Because the prediction function of the MID model is a sum of the simple component terms, the individual conditional effect can be decomposed into the effects of each term.
+As the prediction function of the MID model is a sum of the simple component functions, the individual conditional effect can be decomposed into the effects of each term.

 ``` r